 Rosemary – If you enjoy cooking with rosemary, then you’ll love having the fragrant scent in your bedroom.
 Rosemary is supposedly good for helping with overall brain function, making it an ideal choice for people who have trouble “shutting down” at the end of the day.
 Added bonus?
 No more emergency trips to the grocery store the next time you forget to buy fresh herbs!

 Jasmine – Jasmine smells great and can help lower your anxiety so you sleep better.
 The plant’s beautiful, delicate blooms add a touch of elegant sophistication to any room.
-From what I’ve gathered, most jasmine plants are safe for pets, but beware of “yellow jasmine”, also known as gelsemium sempervirens, as it is toxic to animals.
+Most jasmine plants are safe for pets.
+Beware of “yellow jasmine” though, also known as gelsemium sempervirens, as it is toxic to animals.

 Gardenia – Gardenia is one of those scents I feel you either love or you hate.
 If you love it, and you’re comfortable caring for a plant that needs a little more TLC, then you’re in for a treat.
 Gardenia’s soothing scent is said to be extremely relaxing, allowing you to wind down and fall asleep.

 Bamboo Palm – This palm is a great option for your home if you have pets!
-The plant helps to filter out toxic chemicals from the indoors, such as nitrogen oxide and formaldehyde, and cleaner air leads to better sleep.
-The plant does well with indirect sunlight, so pick a bright spot in your home that’s more on the shady side, and water when necessary.
+The plant helps to filter out toxic chemicals from the indoors, like nitrogen oxide and formaldehyde.
+Cleaner air leads to better sleep.
+The plant does well with indirect sunlight.
+Pick a bright spot in your home that’s more on the shady side, and water when necessary.
 These guys can grow pretty tall (up to 12 feet!), so be conscious when choosing what size pot you want, as this will affect how large the plant is able to grow.

 Boston Fern – These ferns are another plant I often associate with the silk flower section of large box stores.
 I had no idea their ability for air purification in the home.
 They have a knack for removing formaldehyde from the air.
 Their only issue is that they prefer a very humid climate.
 So if you live in a dry region, be prepared to water often!